Judiciary of Bahrain

-Judges of the middle and lower courts are nominated by the Bahrain Supreme judicial council and appointed by decree by the king of Bahrain.
+Each of these three courts have lower and high courts, whose judges are nominated by the Supreme Judicial Council and appointed by decree by the King of Bahrain.
 The Supreme Judicial Council, chaired by the King, appoints the members of the Constitutional Court.
-To secure renewal of these contracts, judges may be prone to consider it necessary to take decisions not unfavourable to the wishes or interests of the Government.
+To secure renewal of these positions, judges may be prone to consider it necessary to take decisions not unfavourable to the wishes or interests of the Government.

 History

 The first regular court in Bahrain was established in 1922.
-The judiciary was divided into a civil judiciary and a Shariat judiciary.
+The judiciary was divided into a civil judiciary and a Shari'at judiciary.

 The highest courts are: Court of Cassation (consists of the chairman and 3 judges); Supreme Court of Appeal (consists of the chairman and 3 judges); Constitutional Court (consists of the president and 6 members); High Sharia Court of Appeal (court sittings include the president and at least one judge).

 Court of Cassation

 The Court of Cassation was established in 1989 as a supreme court of appeal.
 It serves as the final court of appeal for all civil, commercial, and criminal matters.
 The judges for the court are appointed and removed by royal decree.
 The current Chief Justice of Bahrain and president of the Court of Cassation is Khalifa bin Rashid Al Khalifa, a cousin of King Hamad and the prime minister, and a member of the Al Khalifa ruling family of Bahrain.